C9198-Mete/MY-AWS-09-21/aws/hands-on/11_11_2021-Guile-DynamoDB/README.md

 - Set Partition Key as `Id` and select the type of key as `Number`.
 No Sort Key.

-- Leave other settings default.
+- Leave other settings default

 - Click `Create`.